 Optional sections allow students to go over lecture material and ask questions on lecture topics and assignments with the teaching fellows.
-A schedule of sections can be found on the course's website.
+A schedule of sections will be found on the course's website after the class begins.

 Grades

 The final grade for credit students will be determined with the following weights.